bropedio/brave-new-world/reference/v3.0/documentation.md

 ### Details

-- Writes the hack name and version to the Config menu.
+- Writes the hack name and version to the Config menu (3.0.0)

 ----------------------------------------------------------------------------